 It’s all in the name!
 A wood fork and trowel set can be personalized with the recipient’s name or a special message up to 20 characters long (spaces included).

 Houseplants will be thrilled to be watered by their own private little cloud.
 Rainmaker easily connects to most available soft drink bottles, and works best with 1/1.5/2 liter cola bottles.

 A genuine hand-blown glass, self-watering system eliminates the need to worry about leaving plants unattended.
 Perfect for those who travel frequently!

-This hand-painted, crooked, fairy door is signed on back by the delightful grandpa that crafts them.
-They are acrylic painting on wood and each is a a piece of art with no two are exactly alike.
+This hand-painted crooked fairy door is signed on the back by the delightful grandpa that crafts them.
+They are acrylic painting on wood and each is a a piece of art with no two being exactly alike.

 These Hemlock cone earrings are cast from an actual hemlock using a technique similar to lost wax casting.
 The cone burns away and the molten bronze is injected.
 The piece is then silver plated and given an oxidized finish.
 These cute little hemlock cone earrings are one of the designer’s top sellers and make a great gift.
 The earrings hang on sterling silver hooks and come in a ‘Justine Brooks’ branded bag.

-Everyone needs soap, especially gardeners who often get dirty!
+Everyone needs soap, especially gardeners who spend a lot of time in the dirt!
 These quirky bars come from the Dam Good Soap company and are available at Dig This in Victoria, BC.
-If you are in the area, stop by the shop for plenty of handmade gift ideas such as heron statues, birds houses, cedar plaques, and paperwhite kits all by local artisans.
+If you are in the area, stop by the shop for plenty of handmade gift ideas such as heron statues, birds houses, cedar plaques, and paperwhite kits, all by local artisans.
 You can also make your own cold-process soap – see the DIY instructions here.